kaaengine/kaa/docs/tutorial/part10.rst

 When writing a game you often want to apply a set of known transformations to an object.
 For example, you want your object to move 100 pixels to the right, then wait 3 seconds and return 100 pixels to the left.
 Or you want to implement pulsation effect where an object would smoothly change its scale between some min and max values.
-There's an unlimited number of such visual transformations that you may want in your games as they greatly enhance game experience.
+There's an unlimited number of such visual transformations that you may want in your games as they greatly improve the game experience.

-You can of course implement all this by having a set of boolean flags, time trackers, and other stuff on an object instance and use all those helper variables to change the desired properties of your nodes manually.
+You can of course implement all this by having a set of boolean flags, time trackers, etc. and use all those helper variables to change the desired properties of your nodes manually.
 But there is an easier way: the mechanism is called Transitions.

 A single Transition object is a recipe of how a given property of a Node (position, scale, rotation, etc.) should change over time.
 Transition can be applied to object once, given number of times or in a loop.
 You can chains transitions